Discrimination Complaint Resolution Process

 - Graduate Teaching Assistant.
 A graduate teaching assistant may request a review in accordance with the Memorandum of Agreement between the University of Kansas, the Kansas Board of Regents and the Kansas Association of Public Employees (representing graduate teaching assistants at the University of Kansas, Lawrence).
 (See University Senate Rules and Regulations 6.4.16).

 - Other Student Employees, including Graduate Research Assistants and Graduate Assistants.
-Other student employees, including graduate research assistants and graduate assistants, have an opportunity to have a supervisor's decision reviewed by the next-level administrator, as described in the Student Employment Handbook, available through the Department of Human Resources web site.
+Other student employees, including graduate research assistants and graduate assistants, may request that a supervisor's decision be reviewed by the next-level administrator and/or may contact Human Resource Management for assistance at firstname.lastname@example.org or 785-864-4946.

 - University Support Staff Employee.
-A University Support Staff employee who is not serving an initial probationary period and has been suspended, demoted, or dismissed as a result of a finding of violation of the University's policies prohibiting discrimination and retaliation may appeal the sanction to the University Disciplinary Action Hearing Board in accordance with the procedures set forth in the University Support Staff Handbook.
+A University Support Staff employee who is not serving an initial probationary period and has been suspended, demoted, or dismissed as a result of a finding of violation of the University's policies prohibiting discrimination and retaliation may appeal the sanction to the University Disciplinary Action Hearing Board in accordance with the procedures set forth in University policy, http://policy.ku.edu/provost/disciplinary-action-hearing-board-support-staff.

 - Respondent, Finding of Discrimination or Retaliation with Imposition of Discipline.
-If formal disciplinary action is imposed as a result of a finding of violation of the University's policies prohibiting discrimination and retaliation, then a respondent may request a hearing as follows:
+If formal disciplinary action is imposed as a result of a finding of violation of the University's policies prohibiting discrimination and retaliation, then a respondent may seek as follows:

 - Complainant Appeals.
-If the complainant believes that the Office of Institutional Opportunity and Access investigator's administrative findings concluding that there was no discrimination or retaliation was in error, then the complainant may appeal that conclusion to the Vice Chancellor and Provost, or designee, within ten (10) working days of the date of the notice of the investigator's findings.
+If the complainant believes that the Office of Civil Rights & Titlel IX investigator's administrative findings concluding that there was no discrimination or retaliation was in error, then the complainant may appeal that conclusion to the Vice Chancellor and Provost, or designee, within ten (10) working days of the date of the notice of the investigator's findings.
 The request for an appeal must be a signed, written document articulating why the investigator's conclusion finding no discrimination or retaliation was erroneous.
 The Vice Chancellor and Provost, or designee, will respond to the request for appeal within twenty (20) working days of receiving the appeal.
 This decision on appeal will constitute final agency action and there will be no further appeal within the University.

 The University may not proceed with a complaint investigation under a variety of circumstances, for instance: